DigiBP/digibp-gempen/README.md

 ## Main Phases
 The process is divided into three phases:

+### Triage Logic
+In the first phase, the decision is made if either the user has to use the chatbot or is eligible for VIP support.
 ![Triage process](src/main/resources/doc/triage_process.png)

-In the first phase, the decision is made if either the user has to use the chatbot or is eligible for VIP support.

-2. Ticket creation process
+### Ticket creation process
 In this process the creation of a ticket, either open or closed is described.
 ![Ticket creation process](src/main/resources/doc/ticket_creation_process.png)

 If the problem was solved by the chatbot, a closed ticket is created.
 If it is a VIP or the problem could not be solved by the chatbot, an open ticket is created and an confirmation mail is sent to the user.
 a)	VIP or chatbot: If the problem is unresolved, an ‘open’ ticket is automatically created which is added to the list for the helpdesk team.
 They then call the user back.
 b)	Chatbot: If the problem is solved, the user selects [Problem solved], a ‘closed’ ticket is automatically created – To reduce information overload, no e-mail is sent to the customer because he already knows that the issue is resolved.

+#### Chatbot Intents
+The chatbot can handle the following intents both in english and german:

+* pc is slow
+* error message
+* install new software
+* forgott my password

-3. Diagnosis and Solving Process
+### Diagnosis and Solving Process
 Diagnosis Process (with knowledge base, translation and solving)
 ![Diagnosis and solving process](src/main/resources/doc/diagnosis_and_solving_process.png)

 In the second phase, the flow is depending on the language the issue reporter is speaking.
 If it is not English, a translation of the request is done by invoking an external service before sending the request to the support staff.
 After that the knowledge base is consulted before solving the ticket issue.

-4. Closing Process
+### Closing Process
 The following image shows a comprehensive visualization of our closing process.
 ![Diagnosis and solving process](src/main/resources/doc/closing_process.png)